OpenChain-Project/Reference-Material/Self-Certification/Checklist/Security-Assurance-1.1/en/Security-Assurance-1-1-Checklist-Version-1.md

 - [ ] We have identified and documented a list of Program Participants and how they fill their respective roles.
 - [ ] We have documented the assessed competence for each Program Participant.
 - [ ] We have a way to document periodic reviews and changes made to our processes.
-- [ ] We have a way to vertify that our processes align with current company best practices and staff assignments.
+- [ ] We have a way to verify that our processes align with current company best practices and staff assignments.

 ## Section 3.1.3